Last updated: July 21, 2021

 Skilled Independent visa (Subclass 189) Stream

 The Skilled Independent visa (subclass 189) is for skilled workers within the list of acceptable occupations, who are not sponsored by an employer or family member.
-This visa is not for citizens of New Zealand.
-New Zealanders may apply for the Skilled Independent visa (subclass 189) (New Zealand) stream, instead.

-To apply for this visa, you must reach a score of at least 60 points on the points table.
+To apply for this visa, you must reach a score of at least 65 points on the points table.
 Each individual invitation may indicate a different score necessary.
 For most people with work experience and native English skills, this shouldn’t be very difficult to achieve.
-After being invited to apply, you may have to undertake a skills assessment to prove you actually have the claimed relevant skills.
+After being invited to apply, you may have to take a skills assessment to prove you actually have the claimed relevant skills.

 Skilled Nominated visa (Subclass 190)

 With the Skilled Nominated visa (subclass 109), you can live and work in Australia as a permanent resident.
 However, you will need to have been nominated by an Australian government agency after you complete your EOI.